A dynamic family

 There are two proxies that are to be configured :

-• the HTTP proxy
+• the HTTPS proxy

 • the SOCKS proxy